 Nationally, Beaufort County, Beaufort and Port Royal are held up as leaders on developing innovative land use tools to minimize incompatible development around MCAS.
 In 2006, with the Beaufort Regional Chamber’s full support, Beaufort County, the City of Beaufort and the Town of Port Royal passed airport overlay district zoning around MCAS.
 MCAS has partnered with Beaufort County and Beaufort County Open Land Trust to purchase property rights to protect the area around MCAS.
 The local governments are also looking at an innovative, market-driven tool called “transfer of development rights” to further protect MCAS from incompatible development.

 The 2005 BRAC process revealed that an expeditionary field may provide a stronger position for the MCAS.
 The Beaufort Regional Chamber also has done preliminary studies on the possibility of an expeditionary field for the MCAS to facilitate the process for future consideration.

 Major Initiative - Community Support for Military Families

 Every year in September, the Beaufort Regional Chamber of Commerce hosts the military and their families at Military Appreciation Day.
-The 2010 festival will take place from 11:00 a.m.-3:00 p.m. on Saturday, September 11 at 600 Laurel Bay Road, Beaufort.
+The 2013 festival will take place from 11:00 a.m.-3:00 p.m. on Saturday, September 7 at 600 Laurel Bay Road, Beaufort.
 Military Appreciation Day features family-focused events during the day with activities for children along with plenty of food, drink and games.
-Since this event is absolutely free for our military, sponsorships are crucial to the success of the event.
-If you are interested in sponsorship opportunities for this event, contact John Basile at 843.525.8533 or firstname.lastname@example.org.
+This is a free event for military families and their friends.
+We thank our sponsors who help make it possible.

 The Chamber also has a discount program for the military and their families.
 Click here for details.